triphora/old-website/packwiz/README.md

 * `††` = Previously approved in a different form.
 * `;` = Not approved, but it falls under the third sentence on the Incompatible Mods page, and thus needs no approval.

-## Disclaimers

-Most modpacks would require explicit approval from the mod owner before it's able to be used.
-However, because of the distribution method of this pack (not via a zip), it is not necessary to do so.
-If any mod developers have any issues with this, please email me at <modpack@waffle.coffee>.

 [Modrinth]: https://modrinth.com/modpack/waffles-modpack
 [Modrinth documentation]: https://docs.modrinth.com/docs/modpacks/playing_modpacks/
 [Approved]: https://mods.emc.gs